AGeissler/esprsim/Readme.md

         pip install wheel
         pip install setuptools

 Note: to avoid clutter in git "changed files" tracking, add the environment subdirectory to .gitignore of the project.

 ### Step three
-Change to the source directory of epsim and issue the command
+In the console with active environment from step two, change to the source directory of esprsim and issue the command

     $ pip install .

-Thats it.
+That's it.
 Now, esprsim should be available in your project-specific virtual environment every time you activate it.

 ## Usage example
 The subdirectory 'example' contains a 'real world' example using the